OsakaOK/MusicRecs/README.md

 _Update_

 Add flask to be able to run the web, and HTML to style the web a little bit.
 For now the program seems to be only working on Tracks in input but not artist.

+_Update_

+Program can now both search for track and artist. then get recommendations, they have an option to see the searcb result and select which one they wants to get the recommend based on